telehash/TMesh/TMesh.md

 Common across all of these is the concept of an `epoch`, which is a generated set of unique window sequences shared between two motes.
 A `window` is where one `knock` can occur from one mote to another with a specified PHY unique to that window and epoch.
 A `knock` is the transmission of a 64 byte fixed frame of payload, plus any PHY-specific overhead (preamble).

 Each epoch is the smallest divisible unit of bandwidth and is only capable of a max throughput of 120 bits per second average, approximately 1 kilobyte per minute.
-Every mote has at least one receiving epoch and one sending epoch per link to another mote, and will often have multiple epochs with other motes to increase the overall bandwidth available.
+Every mote has at least one receiving epoch and one sending epoch per link to another mote, and will typically have multiple epochs with other motes to increase the overall bandwidth capacity and minimize latency.

-The number and types of epochs available depend entirely on the current energy budget, every epoch type has a fixed minimum energy cost for its lifetime.
+The number and types of epochs available depend entirely on the current energy budget, every epoch type has a fixed minimum energy cost per window to send/receive.

 ### PHY

 An `epoch` is defined with a unique 16-byte identifier, specifying the exact PHY encoding details and including random bytes that serve as a shared key for that epoch.

 The first byte is a fixed `type` that determines the category of PHY encoding technique to use, often these are different modes on transceivers.
-The following 1-7 bytes are headers that are specified by each type of encoding, and the remaining 8 bytes are always a unique random seed footer that is typically composed by combining two sources of random bytes in different orders to specify directions (A+B=tx, B+A=rx).
+The following 1-7 bytes are headers that are specified by each type of encoding, and the remaining 8 footer bytes are always a unique random nonce.

 The PHY encoding uses the headers to determine the power, frequency range, spreading, bitrate, error correction usage, etc details on the transmission/reception.
 The specific channel frequency hopping and transmission window timing are derived from the full epoch ID and are unique to each epoch.

 Regulatory restrictions around channel dwell time may require additional frequency channel changes during one window as determined by each specific PHY implementation.

 Transmitted payloads do not need whitening as encrypted packets are by nature DC-free.
-They also do not require CRC as all telehash packets have authentication bytes included for integrity verification.
+They also do not explicitly require CRC as all telehash packets have authentication bytes included for integrity verification.

 A single fixed 64 byte payload is transmitted during each window in an epoch, this is called a `knock`.
 If the un-encrypted payload does not fill the full 64 byte frame the remaining bytes must contain additional data so as to not reveal the actual payload size.